elephantrobotics/myStudio/README.md

 **For Windows or MacOS**

+You can download `exe` to install the software.

+At the same time, we also provide the installation free version.
+Unzip the `zip`, find `MyStudio.exe`, double-click to run.

+**For MacOS**

-Unzip the software, find `MyStudio.exe` or `MyStudio`, double-click to run.
+Unzip the software, find `MyStudio`, double-click to run.

 **For Linux**